A History of the Drifters Car Club

 Jim and Bill parked their street rods on Jim’s lawn and waited to see what kind of response the ad would bring.
-We had 8 hot rodders that first night, Jim Ashenmacher (32 Ford), Bill Lawler (40 Ford), Dick Hanson (40 Ford), Jack Applen (37 Ford), and 4 more names that have been lost to time.
+We had 8 hot rodders that first night, including Jim Ashenmacher (32 Ford), Bill Lawler (40 Ford), Dick Hanson (40 Ford), Jack Applen (37 Ford), Duane Jacobson (40 Chevy) and 3 more names that have been lost to time.

-The Car Club formed that summer night and was called “Vintage Wheels.”
-We had fun that summer, taking the hot rods to local towns for picnics and parades, and in winter, spent our time hunting for “early iron.”
-Jim was the first “president” and Bill took over the next year.
+The Car Club formed that summer night was called “Vintage Wheels.”
+We had fun that summer, taking the hot rods to local towns for picnics and parades, and in winter, spent our time hunting for early iron.
+Jim was the first president.
+Bill took over a couple years later.
 Some of the early members included Jim Stiller and Ed Lawrence from Red Wing, Steve Peterson, Steve Teske, Tom Ashton, Dick Hanson, Don Hyke, Jack Applen, Ray Sutton, Ron Felt, Duane Jacobson, Marty Kirkham, and others.

-In the early 1980’s we had our last name change and became “The Drifters”, however we’ve never drifted from our original mission, which is to have family fun, with good fellowship.
-Our scope has expanded as we’re no longer a “hot rod” club and today’s members have everything from the traditional hot rod, to prewar classics, 50’s, 60’s cars and even exotics like, yes, an Avanti.
+In the 1980’s we had our last name change and became “The Drifters”, however, we’ve never drifted from our original mission, which is to have family fun, with good fellowship, and help local Southeast Minnesota charities.
+Our scope has expanded as we’re no longer a “hot rod” club and today’s members have everything from traditional hot rods, to prewar classics, 50’s and 60’s cars, along with late model muscle cars and imports.

 By Jim Ashenmacher and Bill Lawler